Selling Inherited Property – Everything You Need To Know

 Obtaining the Grant of Representation

-The Grant of Representation will make it possible for you to access all of the deceased’s assets, such as their bank accounts.
-You can obtain the Grant of Probate or Letters of Administration by contacting your local Probate Registry, you will then need to provide a copy of the death certificate and complete the required documents.
+To execute a Will, a ‘grant of probate’ or ‘letters of administration’ are normally required.
+The grant of representation will make it possible for you to access all of the deceased’s assets, such as their bank accounts.
+You can obtain the ‘grant of probate’ or ‘letters of administration’ by contacting your local probate registry.
+You will then need to provide a copy of the death certificate and complete the required documents.

-Once you have grant of representation, for tax purposes you need to get a probate house valuation.
+Once you have granted representation, for tax purposes you need to get a probate house valuation.
 This establishes an open market value for the property.
-Once the deceased estate has been valued you will need to contact HMRC to pay any inheritance tax due on the estate.
+Once the deceased estate has been valued, you will need to contact HMRC to pay any inheritance tax on house.

 How long does probate take?

-On average, probate takes between six to nine months to complete.
-However, other complications can cause the process to take considerably longer, such as if the Will is contested, or the deceased did not keep clear records of all their assets.
+On average, probate takes between six and nine months to complete.
+However, complications (such as a Will being contested) can cause the process to take considerably longer.

 Until the property is sold or transferred, someone needs to take responsibility for the ongoing maintenance of the property.
 This could include organising and paying for garden clearance, house cleaning, re-decoration and general maintenance.

-Security of the property is your responsibility.
+Security of your inherited property is your responsibility.
 Vacant properties are more at risk of break-ins, winter pipe bursts and squatters.
-You must check the house insurance covers the property when vacant, many do not.
+You must check the house insurance covers the property when vacant; many do not.
 You should also organise regular trips to the property to ensure everything is OK.

-If you decide to sell there are steps you should take to ready the house for sale and maximise the amount the beneficiaries receive.
+If you decide to sell your inherited property, there are steps you should take to ready the house and maximise the amount the beneficiaries receive.

 Have the home re-valued